-The Allen test (or as it called Fist-Closure Test) is used to determine the patency of the vessels supplying the hand (the radial and ulnar arteries).
+The Allen test (or as it called Fist Closure Test) is used for determining the patency of the vessels supplying the hand (the radial and ulnar arteries).

 What does a positive Allen Test mean?